harrtho/alfred-convert/README.md

 - `conv 20.5 m/s mph`
 - `conv 100 eur gbp`

-Or with a context:
+Or with a [Context][pintcontext]:

 - `conv spectroscopy 1Å eV` (or `conv sp 1Å eV`)

 It doesn't matter if there is a space between the quantity and the units or not.
 Alfred-Convert will tell you if it doesn't understand your query or know the units.

 Actioning an item (selecting it and hitting `↩`) will copy it to the clipboard.
-Using `⌘+L` will display the result in Alfred's large text window, `⌘+C` will copy the selected result to the clipboard.
+Using `⌘ + L` will display the result in Alfred's large text window, `⌘ + C` will copy the selected result to the clipboard.

-<a name="configuration"></a>

-### Configuration
+## Configuration

-The workflow is configured via the [configuration sheet][config-sheet] (the `[𝒙]` icon) in Alfred Preferences and via a couple of text files in its data directory.
+The workflow is configured via the [Workflow Environment Variables][alfred-config-sheet] (the `[𝒙]` icon) in Alfred Preferences and via a couple of text files in its data directory.

-#### Configuration sheet
+### Configuration Sheet

-Basic configuration is performed in the [configuration sheet][config-sheet]:
+Basic configuration is performed in the [Workflow Environment Variables][alfred-config-sheet]:

 | Option                    | Meaning                                                                                                                                       |
 | ------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |